mlazarev/midi/implementations/korg/ms2000/tools/docs/README_DECODE_PARAMETERS.md

 - Human‑readable JSON covering voice mode, global FX, both timbres, envelopes, LFOs, modulation matrix, and motion data placeholders.
 - Round‑trip safe: every field that is emitted is consumed by the encoder; no `raw_hex` is required.
 - Works on full banks or a single program (`--patch-index`).
+- Offset‑64 aware: OSC2 pitch offsets, filter modulation depths, amp pan/velocity, and modulation intensities are translated with the dedicated `_to_offset64/_from_offset64` helpers introduced in v1.3.0, so JSON values map exactly to hardware.

 ## Decoded Parameters